Package · Analytics & Reporting

-The dashboards a D2C founder
+The dashboards a D2C founder actually uses.

-3–4 weeks·Fixed scope·Full handover
+3–4 weeksFixed scopeFull handover

-The problem
+01 — The problem

+You have a BI tool.
 You still make decisions in spreadsheets.

 Most D2C brands have Looker Studio, Metabase, or Tableau connected to something.
 But the dashboards are either too generic to be useful or too fragile to be trusted.
 When someone needs the real answer, they pull a CSV from Shopify and build it in Sheets.